 - Drugs that look alike or sound alike should be separated and clearly labeled with the name.
 Some units underline the differences in the name to emphasize the differences for staff when selecting medication for administration.

-In a resource-scarce environment like a correctional facility, nurses may be tempted to overstep bounds in order to provided needed medications to patients.
-DO NOT give medications ordered for one patient to another patient, even if it is the same medication.
-This is faulty nursing practice and can even be considered illegal, taking this action moves the function from medication administration to medication dispensing.
+In a resource-scarce environment like a correctional facility, nurses may be tempted to overstep bounds in order to provide needed medications to patients.
+DO NOT give medications ordered for one patient to another patient, even if it is exactly the same medication and dose (NEVER, NEVER!).
+This is a deviation from accepted nursing practice and can even be considered illegal, as your actions have now gone from medication administration to medication dispensing.

 Safe medication administration practice at the DOT med line may not win you the nickname “Speedy”, but it will increase patient safety and protect your license.
-What tips do you have for corrections pill pass?
+What tips do you have for medication administration in corrections?
 Share them in the comments section of this post.